BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-permissions.md

 Note that there is `_` character instead of space!

 #### Manage items: `give` and `item`
-If you need to create for example "Nettlebane" quest item, just hold it in your hand and type '`/q item nettlebane`'.
+If you need to create for example "Nettlebane" quest item, just hold it in your hand and type '`/q item nettlebane <serializer>`'.
 It will copy the item you're holding into the _items.yml_ file and save it there with the name you specified (in this case "nettlebane").
+The _serializer_ defines the format in which the item is saved (and loaded).
 You can skip the package name here as well.

 The '`/q give package.item`' command will simply give you specified item.